Solaris (synchrotron)

-On March 1, 2019, at the First Congress of the Cryomicroscopy Consortium, a body gathering specialists in structural biology from all over Poland, an official decision was made to open the National Center for Electron Cryomicroscopy in SOLARIS.
-The heart of the Cryomicroscopy Center has become two, the newest generation, cryomicroscopes which, due to their high resolution and measurement method, revolutionize structural biology.
+On March 1, 2019, at the First Congress of the Cryomicroscopy Consortium, a body gathering specialists in structural biology from all over Poland, an official decision was made to open the National Center for Electron Cryomicroscopy at SOLARIS.
+The heart of the Cryomicroscopy Center consists of two cryomicroscopes of the latest generation which, due to their high resolution and measurement method, revolutionize structural biology.

 Research

 The SOLARIS Center is open for all interested scientists, both from Poland and abroad.
-Calls for proposals are announced twice during a year (in spring and autumn).
+Calls for proposals are announced twice a year (in spring and autumn).
 The access to the infrastructure for scientists is free of charge.